Lebanon's snow-free ski resorts push economy downhill

-FARAYA, Lebanon The mountains north of Beirut, usually a snowy winter playground for skiers and other tourists vital for Lebanon's services-based economy, are brown, muddy and completely empty this season.
+FARAYA, Lebanon, March 11 The mountains north of Beirut, usually a snowy winter playground for skiers and other tourists vital for Lebanon's services-based economy, are brown, muddy and completely empty this season.

 Hotel rooms lie vacant and winter sports rental shops are idle, with the lack of snow deterring even the keenest visitors.